 Volunteer Management Video

 If a visitor’s information matches someone on the sex offender registry or a custom database, it’s important to thoroughly review their information before confirming whether it’s a match.
 This can be nerve-wracking, especially when the visitor is standing right in front of you.
-This is why it’s critical for front staff and security to have a process.
-The center’s responsibility is to confirm if a possible alert matches the visitor.
-The best systems display a photo of the visitor and the potential match, as well as their information, side-by-side on your screen.
+When a visitor’s information matches an entry on a sex‑offender registry or custom banned list, staff should follow a clear, step‑by‑step protocol:

 Reviewing Volunteer Criminal Background Alerts